delavara/resume/readme.md

 ------------

 **Software Engineer (1st hire)** *InsiteVR* October 2015 - Now
-- Pioneered development and release of core features across the full stack such as an organization permission system, 3D model and 360 image annotations and links, invites, and VR analytics.
-- Enhanced legacy WebGL 360 image viewer and webapp by migrating UI components to React and introducing state management with Redux, all bundled via Browserify.
+- Owned entire development life-cycle of major web app features requested by customers.
+- Effectively scoped and executed refactor of legacy WebGL app to ensure consistent release of new features.
+- Significantly improved deploy confidence by introducing test suite and continuous integration into release workflow.
-- Improved site reliability and deployment rate by adding tests, integrating a CI service, and training my team to do daily scrums and bi-weekly sprints for product development.
+- Increased developer productivity and communication by migrating team to bi-weekly sprints and daily scrums.
-- Enhanced alerting and monitoring across the entire infrastructure including AWS, Heroku and Digital Ocean.
+- Earned customer confidence by introducing infrastructure monitoring to prevent and address production issues quickly.

 **Software Engineer** *Venmo* June 2013 - October 2015
 - Developed major features for the Pay with Venmo backend involving collaboration with different Paypal teams.